-Guaranteed acceptance life insurance is similar to no medical exam coverage in that you don't need to take a physical or blood and urine tests in order to apply.
-The main difference is that there are no health questions for guaranteed issue life insurance, so anyone that falls within a particular age range will be accepted.
-This makes guaranteed issue policies even more costly than no exam insurance, but they're still a good alternative if you can't qualify for no medical exam coverage.
+Guaranteed acceptance life insurance is similar to no medical exam coverage, in that you don't need to get a physical or provide blood or urine tests to apply.
+The main difference is that there are no health questions for guaranteed issue life insurance, so anyone who falls within a particular age range will be accepted.
+This makes guaranteed issue policies even more costly than no-exam insurance, but they're still a good alternative if you don’t qualify for no medical exam coverage.

 - You’re on dialysis

 - You’re restricted to a wheelchair or in a nursing home

-- You’ve been diagnosed with a medical condition, such as diabetes, in the past 2 years
+- You’ve been diagnosed with a medical condition, such as diabetes, in the past two years

 - You have kidney disease

-Guaranteed issue policies are only available for whole life insurance and coverage is typically limited to less than $25,000.
-Therefore it's typically intended as final expense insurance, offering a large enough death benefit to cover a funeral and other costs associated with your passing.
+Guaranteed issue policies are only available for whole life insurance, and coverage is typically less than $25,000.
+It's usually intended as final expense insurance, offering a death benefit that’s enough to cover a funeral and other costs associated with your death.
 There are no alternatives for term life insurance without providing some personal information.